 This is our Ladybug right now–and as a self-confessed (and shelf-space proven!) bookworm, this is so hard for me to comprehend!
-Now I’m not a professional teacher or tutor, so I’ll save you a discussion of the ins and outs of reading development.
-And you wouldn’t have stuck with this series this long if you didn’t also understand the fathomless value of reading for children, so I’ll save you a bullet list on why I want my children to love reading.
-(But there’s some great posts on both these topics on my Books and Reading Pinterest board!)
+I’m not a professional teacher or tutor, so I’ll save you a discussion of the ins and outs of reading development.
+And you wouldn’t have stuck with this series this long if you didn’t also understand the fathomless value of reading for children, so I’ll save you a bullet list of why I want my children to love reading.

 Let me just note some things that are working for us as we travel through this stage the last couple years to keep the love of books alive.

 - Is there a problem with attention span?
-If yes, like in our case, get some help.
-There’s tons of tips for teaching children that struggle with attention span on the internet (this is one way the homeschool community has been a HUGE help to me!) and most experienced teachers and tutors have ideas too.
+If yes (like in our case) get some help.
+There are tons of tips for teaching children that struggle with attention span on the internet (this is one way the homeschool community has been a HUGE help to me!) and most experienced teachers and tutors have ideas too.

 - Is there a problem with desire?
 Honestly, I think this stems mostly from #1 and #2 and just choosing poor reading materials.